-Well thank you for once again joining me in this verse by verse Bible study, I’m Randy Duncan, and in this episode we’ll be covering chapter 32, which sees Jacob now on his way home, preparing to once again face his brother Esau, but also, we encounter this strange episode of Jacob wrestling with God
+Well thank you for once again joining me in this verse by verse Bible study, I’m Randy Duncan, and in this episode we’ll be covering Genesis 32, which sees Jacob now on his way home, preparing to once again face his brother Esau, but also, we encounter this strange episode of Jacob wrestling with God

 As a reminder, in the last episode, we covered chapter 31, which saw Jacob’s showdown with Laban, and after 20 years, finally leaving to return to his homeland.
 And so with that, we begin chapter 32.